juice-shop/multi-juicer/readme.md

 Still want to play?
 Ok, here we go:

-We currently only support minikube and AWS EKS (_**But the latter needs you to understand what to do as the guides section is not updated yet**_).
+We currently only support minikube and AWS EKS (_**Please follow the readme in the aws folder, as the guides section is not updated yet**_).

 ## How to use it